Cyber-Tech-Ninja/Cyber-Threat-Intelligence-Threat-Modeling-/README.md

 JUST ONE MITIGATION BREAKS THE CHAIN
 The defender has the advantage with the Cyber Kill Chain solution.
 All seven steps must be successful for a cyber-attack to occur.
 Remember there is no such thing as completely secure, only defendable

+****INDICATOR OF COMPROMISE****
+Indicators of Compromise (IOCs) are forensic artifacts that can identify potential intrusion or malicious activity within a system or network.
+These artifacts are the breadcrumbs left behind by threat actors that can alert security teams to a breach or ongoing attack.
+IOCs can vary in form, including data from network traffic, file properties, or system logs.
+By collecting and analyzing IOCs, security teams can detect and respond to incidents more effectively.

+IOCs are integral to cybersecurity because they enable defenders to identify malicious activity at an early stage and take preventative measures.
+Common types of IOCs include malicious IP addresses, domain names, file hashes, registry key changes, and suspicious file names.

+For example, if a system starts communicating with a known command-and-control (C2) server, the IP address of that server becomes an IOC that could be used to detect and stop the intrusion.
+Similarly, an unexpected change in the file system, such as the sudden presence of an unusual executable file, could signal a compromise.